The torture and rape scandal revealed by ex-prisoners in Russia

 Activist Vladimir Osechkin, whose organization Gulagu.net published the leaked videos, draws attention to a kind of frightening protocol followed by torturers — which indicates that these procedures are widely practiced.

-“They are signaling to each other, acting in a silent arrangement, understanding each other even without words because they are following a well-established system.
+“They are giving signals to each other, acting in a silent arrangement, understanding each other even without words because they are following a well-established system.
 [O homem na imagem] signals how to spread another man’s legs so that he can be raped.”

 After Savelyev’s leak of evidence, six “pressovschiki” were identified but denied any involvement.
 Two months later, the director of the Saratov prison hospital and his deputy were also arrested — both denying any connection with the abuse shown in the videos.